 Back when I was learning how to iron my clothes, I was rather annoyed by the whole process.
-For no reason whatsoever, it kept switching on and off of its own accord.
+Apparently, for no reason whatsoever, the iron kept switching on and off of its own accord.
 As much as I was irritated by this, I was also intrigued by the strange phenomenon.
-Thankfully, I soon came to know that it was the ‘automatic power cut’ feature that prompted this action in the iron.
+Thankfully, I soon came to understand that it was the ‘automatic power cut’ feature that prompted this action in the iron.

-You’ve almost certainly observed this automatic power on/off function in electric irons, but do you know how it works?
+You’ve almost certainly observed this automatic on/off function in electric irons, but do you know how it works?
 How does the iron know when to cut off the power?
-More importantly, how does an iron go about actually doing that?
+More importantly, how does the iron go about actually doing that?

 What does the thermostat do in an electric iron?